 We understand that incorporating an SI leader into the classroom might lead to some concerns.
 SI leaders are supplemental tools that can be used as an extension of the students in order bridge gaps in student learning.
-You can opt-out if your class isn’t required to be staffed under a grant; to do this you can contact the program coordinator.
+You can opt-out if your class isn’t required to be staffed under a grant; to do this you can contact email@example.com.
 If your class is required to be staffed as part of a grant or project, please contact your department chair for more information.

 3) Why didn’t I get the SI leader that I recommended?

 While the program’s intention is to provide the faculty with the SI leader they requested, scheduling ultimately comes down to the SI leader’s class schedule.
 Part of the responsibilities of an SI leader is to attend class as a model student.
 Most likely, the SI leader you requested has a class that interferes with your class.

 4) I had an SI leader last semester.
 Why wasn’t I assigned one this semester?

 Inconsistency in SI assignments can be attributed to three possible reasons: